Phil Dynan: Biography

 He was originally represented by the Michael Himovitz Gallery in Carmichael, California.
 A series of nudes and flowers done for an exhibit at the Himovitz resulted in his work, "Martine", being selected for the 1984 Print Magazine Regional Design Annual.

 During the 1980s he began designing running art for major marathons.
 His first image was used by the California International Marathon in 1988.
 IMG (International Image Group) hired Dynan in 1993 to produce fine art images reproduced as serigraphs for their San Francisco Marathon.
 Dynan worked with IMG up til the end of the Century, when the San Francisco Marathon was sold to another company.
 During the 90's and currently, Dynan still produces Marathon art for races such as the Redding Marathon, the Russian River Marathon, the Whiskeytown (CA) Relay, and the Rocklin (CA) Run.
 His work is also licensed to various other groups and race events.

 Currently, Dynan paints from his studio in Northern California.
 His work is primarily plein-air painting with acrylics or oils.

 Personal life

-Phil Dynan has two children, Sara and Joseph Dynan.
-He was formerly married to Ruthe Marie Thompson and Marcella Dixon.
-He is now married to Anastasia Nelson.

-Dynan is an avid runner specializing in marathons.
+Dynan is a runner specializing in marathons.
 He once started a transcontinental run from New York and ran 1000 miles before "personal business interrupted the journey".